tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 >
 > Source: *Business Intelligence (BI)* &vert; Investopedia [8]

-The process wil follow the next structure:
+The process will follow the next structure:

 - Collecting
 - Integrating